kopopt/fast_tffm/README.md

 # Tensorflow-based Distributed Factorization Machine
-An efficient distributation factoriazation machine implementation based on tensorflow (cpu only).
+An efficient distributed factoriazation machine implementation based on tensorflow (cpu only).

 1. Support both multi-thread local machine training and distributed training.
 2. Can easily benefit from numerous implementations of operators in tensorflow, e.g., different optimizors, loss functions.